 These are all great things to do in Norway.
 Like, they’re definitely famous spots for a reason.

 But I also get that not everyone wants to follow the tourists crowds.
 In fact ever since I published this post I’ve had so many questions from people asking for unique things to do in Norway.

-And so I started a list!
+And so I started a list of what to do in Norway for a more unique experience.
 I’ve slowly been adding to it for months, but I figured today that I should probably just go ahead and publish it.